-- (1) On the making of a winding-up order, a copy of the order must forthwith be forwarded by the Company (or otherwise as may be prescribed) to the Registrar. - (2) When a winding-up order has been made, no action or proceeding must be proceeded with or commenced against the Company or its property, except by leave of the Court and subject to such terms as the Court may impose.
+- (1) On the making of a winding-up order by the Court, a copy of the order shall immediately be forwarded by the Company (or as otherwise ordered by the Court) to the Registrar and where the Company is an Authorised Person to the DFSA. - (2) When a winding-up order has been made by the Court, no action or proceeding shall be commenced or continued against the Company or its property, except by leave of the Court and subject to such terms as the Court may impose.